alexellis/k3sup/README.md

 # k3sup 🚀 (said 'ketchup')

 k3sup is a light-weight utility to get from zero to KUBECONFIG with [k3s](https://k3s.io/) on any local or remote VM.
-All you need is `ssh` access and the `k3sup` binary to get `kubectl` access immediately.
+All you need is `ssh` access and the `k3sup` binary to get `kubectl` access immediately. `k3sup app install` then provides several tillerless-helm charts out of the box.

 The tool is written in Go and is cross-compiled for Linux, Windows, MacOS and even on Raspberry Pi.